 6.3.1.3 Layer mapping

-For the single codeword , the complex-valued modulation symbols for the codeword to be transmitted shall be mapped onto up to four layers according to Table 7.3.1.3-1.
+The complex-valued modulation symbols for each of the codewords to be transmitted shall be mapped onto up to four layers according to Table 7.3.1.3-1.
 Complex-valued modulation symbols dq0,…,dqMsymb(q)-1 for codeword q shall be mapped onto the layers xi=x0(i)…xυ-1(i)T, i=0,1,…,Msymblayer-1 where υ is the number of layers and Msymblayer is the number of modulation symbols per layer.

 6.3.1.5 Precoding